barebox/barebox/Documentation/user/virtio.rst

 and non-legacy PCI are supported in barebox.

-The VirtIO spec defines a lots of VirtIO device types, however at present only block, console, input and RNG devices are supported.
+The VirtIO spec defines a lots of VirtIO device types, however at present only block, network, console, input and RNG devices are supported.

 Build Instructions
 ------------------